Cité Frugès de Pessac: The Cement Gun and Contractor Problems

 Near the end of 1924, M. Poncet, Frugès' Head of Buildings and construction manager for the Lège project, began preparing the Pessac site for building.
 By April 1925, construction had progressed on the concrete structure of the Zig-Zag houses and attached houses No. 49-54.
 They were using the newly-available cement gun to build infill wall panels, a reflection of Le Corbusier's desire to employ new technologies.
 During site visits to both projects on April 7, 1925, Le Corbusier was dissatisfied with the quality of work, calling it an "extremely precarious and dangerous situation" (for instance, the foundation of a dormitory at Lège had collapsed and residents had to be evacuated).
 He called for a work stoppage and Poncet's replacement with Parisian builder Georges Summer, with whom he had previously worked on the Pavillon de l'Esprit Nouveau.
 By May, after some reticence from Frugès, a team from Summer's studio consisting of a foreman and eight craftsmen had restarted work on the project, at much higher wages.
 This, along with issues creating hollow walls with even thicknesses, meant the use of CMU-block infill, laid by hand, was necessary to achieve the desired "high-precision, machine-made look."
 Gunnite spray was only employed for facing curved walls and other minor details.

 Custom Prefabricated Components

 In keeping with the desire to mass-produce the entire house, Le Corbusier wanted to work with mass-produced elements.
 For the window frames, he opted for custom-designed window frames manufactured by Decourt and Company, instead of using designs already available in Bordeaux.
 The need to quickly produce these custom components raised costs "substantially."
 By 1927, the windows were leaking due to poor drainage on the sill.

 Site Planning Issues

-In October of 1925, Frugès sent a letter to Le Corbusier noting one of the gratte-ciels was sitting on the planned route of a provincial road and suggesting density cuts to accommodate the municipality.
+In October 1925, Frugès sent a letter to Le Corbusier noting one of the gratte-ciels was sitting on the planned route of a provincial road and suggesting density cuts to accommodate the municipality.
 At the same time, it became clear that the project had not respected laws governing the provision of public services and would not win governmental approval.